llm-d-incubation/llm-d-infra/quickstart/docs/getting-started-inferencing.md

 **_NOTE:_** If you’re unsure which to use—start with port-forward as its the most reliable and easiest.
 For anything shareable, use Ingress/Route.
 Use LoadBalancer if your provider supports it and you just need raw L4 access.

 **_NOTE:_** It should also be noted that you can use other platform specific networking options such as Openshift Routes.
 However this is obviously platform dependent and can also cause externalities.
-When benchmarking the `pd-dissagregation` example with OCP routes we noticed that Openshift Networking was enforcing timeouts on gateway requests, which, under heavy load affected our results.
+When benchmarking the `pd-dissaggregation` example with OCP routes we noticed that Openshift Networking was enforcing timeouts on gateway requests, which, under heavy load affected our results.
 If you wish to use a platform dependent option with a benchmarking setup ensure to check your platform docs.

 Each of these paths should export the `${ENDPOINT}` environment variable which we can send requests to.

 ### Port-forward to Localhost

 Given a `$NAMESPACE` you can grab your gateway service name with the following.